nhscc/problem-statements/2019/bdpa-elections-part-1.md

 * A unix epoch timestamp indicating when the election closes
 * A boolean representing if the election was deleted or not

-> Warning: All of the following information **must** be stored using the API.
+> Warning: All of the above information **must** be stored using the API.
 You can cache it locally, but it **must** also be put into the API.
 Only accessing your local database without using the API will disqualify your solution.

 Feel free to add any other information necessary, but extra information cannot be stored using the API.
 Hence, some election data will be split between [the